NVIDIA-Merlin/NVTabular/examples/README.md

 - Merlin-Tensorflow-Training (contains NVTabular with TensorFlow)
 - Merlin-Pytorch-Training (contains NVTabular with PyTorch)
 - Merlin-Training (contains NVTabular with HugeCTR)
-- Merlin-Inference (contains NVTabular with TensorFlow and Triton Inference support)
+- Merlin-Tensorflow-Inference (contains NVTabular with TensorFlow and Triton Inference support)

 To run the example notebooks using Docker containers, do the following: